mocktools/go-smtp-mock/README.md

   // It's equal to false by default
   IsCmdFailFast:                 true,

+  // Ability to configure multiple message receiving during one session.
+It means that server
+  // will create another message during current SMTP session in case when RSET
+  // command has been used after succesful commands chain: MAILFROM, RCPTTO, DATA.
+  // Please note, by default RSET command flushes current message in any case.
+  // It's equal to false by default
+  MultipleMessageReceiving:      true,

   // Ability to specify blacklisted HELO domains.
 It's equal to empty []string
   BlacklistedHeloDomains:        []string{"example1.com", "example2.com", "localhost"},